koklapperne/Existing-repository/README.md

 Important!
 You can give the remote repository any name, but it is a good idea to choose a name similar to the local repository
 Choose: Public
 Important!
-The project has to be public for the initial push from the local repository
+The project has to be public for the initial push from the local repository Very important!
+DO NOT CHOOSE TO ADD A README FILE!
+If you do, the following git remote will fail.
+Add the readme later.
+This is because the remote readme file is not in the local repository!
 Optional: Choose GitIgnore
 Optional: Choose Licence
 # Syncronise local repository with remote repository